 - To be arranged by the University Examination Section during the exam period (6th December 2023 22nd December 2023) and not controlled by me.
 (Don't ask me about the date and venue.
 I will never know earlier than you.) - You should follow the University regulations (including sick leave) about final examination.
 I have no discretionary power to change it.
-For absence cases approved by the University, makeup exam may be, but not necessarily, given.
-Alternative assessment (e.g. homework + individual project and/or alternative exam) may be adopted instead if the lecturer thinks fit. - All exchange students are supposed to join the centrally arranged exam and are reminded that early departure is NOT a valid reason for not taking the exam and no makeup exam will be given for this reason.
+For absentees securing approvals by the University, they will be required to (i) attend another face-to-face exam that is (likely much) longer than the original exam, (ii) finish an individual project in a short period (in one day or two days), and/or (iii) finish extra homework in a short period (in one day or two days). - Notice that absentees are not allowed to choose only one of the options (i), (ii) or (iii) above.
+In contrast, normally they are required to take (i)+(ii) or (i)+(iii).
+The choice is made by the lecturer, not the students.
+The rationale for having a longer exam in (i) is that we can never use the same exam paper (in the original exam) for absentees.
+In this case, it is hard to compare the abilities of the absentees with the students attending the original exam.
+Therefore, we need to collect more data from the absentees for our assessments of their abilities.
+This also explains why we may also require them to take (i)+(ii) or (i)+(iii), not only a single option. - All exchange students are supposed to join the centrally arranged exam and are reminded that early departure is NOT a valid reason for not taking the exam and no makeup exam will be given for this reason.